apache/datasketches-website/index.md

       The sketch algorithms in this library process data in a single pass and are suitable for both real-time and batch.
       Sketches enable streaming computation of set expression cardinalities, quantiles, frequency estimation and more.
-      This allows simplification of system's architecture and fast queries of heretofore difficult computational tasks.</p>
+      In addition, designing a system around sketching allows simplification of system's architecture and reduction in overall compute resources required for these heretofore difficult computational tasks.</p>
     </div>

     <div class="col-md-4">